ali-khalili/minitpl/documentation/documentation_en.markdown

 to keep down the size of the code and at the same time still provide exceptional functionality.

-The total code is 13.5KB and is propperly indented, contains minimal commenting and perfectly readable with all white space left in tact.
+The total code is 13.5KB and is properly indented, contains minimal commenting and perfectly readable with all white space left in tact.